-Kathy Richmond, Ph.D.
+Kathy Richmond, Ph.D., M.B.A.

-Senior Program Officer | email@example.com
+Program Officer, Senior | email@example.com

-Program Manager | firstname.lastname@example.org
+Program Officer | firstname.lastname@example.org

 Jodi Lilley manages the Allen Distinguished Investigator portfolio for The Paul G. Allen Frontiers Group.
 Prior to this, she was a program officer at the Bill & Melinda Gates Foundation for Research and Development in the Agricultural Development team where she managed a series of grants that span from cross-cutting discovery to fostering a catalytic environment in the African R&D ecosystem.

 Jodi received her Ph.D. in Biology from the University of Washington and B.S. degrees in both Ecology/Evolutionary Biology and Environmental Chemistry from the University of California, Santa Cruz.
 She has conducted a diverse range of plant science including the molecular genetics of plant development during seedling establishment, chemical ecology of invasive plant species, and bioassays for pesticide discovery.
 Jodi conducted post-doctoral research and worked as the International Development Coordinator at the John Innes Centre in Norwich, England.